shahab-sarmashghi/Skmer/README.md

 ```
 In our case input_data_file contains reformatted distance matrix(ces) and output_tree_file contains computed backbone tree.

 ### 4. Concatenate trees
-To concatenate phylogenies of subreplicates the user can run:
+To concatenate output phylogenies for subreplicates the user can run somehting like below:
 For main correction
 ```
 cat subsample/rep*/dimtrx_rep_cor.txt.tre > bootstrap.All